 No, your pet goats cannot live in your house.
 Although my daughter had great luck teaching baby goats to pee on a towel, they also thought they should pee on the bathroom rug and any clothes left on the floor.
 And there is no teaching them to poop outside.
 They just let the poop fly whenever the urge strikes.

-Although it is not true that goats eat tin cans, they do like to taste everything just to be sure they aren’t missing out on anything awesome.
+Although it is not true that goats eat tin cans, pet goats do like to taste everything just to be sure they aren’t missing out on anything awesome.
 That means that electrical cords are a real danger to them, as they could electrocute themselves.
-Some goats have been known to eat plastic bags, which can cause an obstruction, which will cause death.
+Some pet goats have been known to eat plastic bags, which can cause an obstruction, which will cause death.

 They also love to eat paper because they are browsers, which means they prefer to eat trees and bushes rather than grass.
 And paper is made from trees, so it’s basically like us eating fast food.
 It’s not really real food, but paper tastes similar to their favorite food, so they’ll eat it.
 My daughter used to joke that someday she would have to honestly tell her teacher that her goat had eaten her homework.

-If you only have pet goats, a three-sided shelter works well in most parts of the U.S. Although our does come into the barn every night for milking in the evening and morning, our bucks live in a three-sided shelter, and we in Illinois.
+Goat housing does not have to be fancy.
+If you only have pet goats, a three-sided shelter works well in most parts of the U.S. Although our does come into the barn every night for milking in the evening and morning, our bucks live in a three-sided shelter, and we are in Illinois.
 We only bring them into the barn if we are expecting a blizzard or temperatures below zero.
 The open side of a three-sided shelter should be open to the direction opposite the prevailing winds in winter.
 In Illinois, that means the shelters are open to the south because most winter winds are blowing from the north.

 Goats in winter stay warm because they grow a thick coat of cashmere.
 If you have ever had a cashmere coat or sweater, you know how warm it is.
 This is why goats look fuzzier in winter than in summer.
 They also stay warm by cuddling up with each other, which is why it is important that they never be alone.